gmac/schema-stitching-handbook/versioning-schema-releases/README.md

 # Chapter 11 – Versioning schema releases

 This example demonstrates using a GitHub repo as a central registry that coordinates the versioning and release of subschemas.
 Similar to the goals of [managed federation](https://www.apollographql.com/docs/federation/managed-federation/overview/), a central registry allows subschemas to be precomposed and tested together before releasing into production.
-This isn't terribly difficult to setup&mdash;a simple Git repo with some light code wrappings can generally get the job done as well or better than [hosted services](https://www.apollographql.com/docs/studio/getting-started/#1-create-your-account).
+This isn't prohibitively difficult to setup&mdash;a simple Git repo with some light code wrappings can generally get the job done as well or better than [hosted services](https://www.apollographql.com/docs/studio/getting-started/#1-create-your-account).
 Using a Git repo actually offers several distinct advantages:

 - Multiple subservice schemas may be composed on a branch together and released at once, affording the opportunity for hard schema cutovers across multiple services.
 - Comprehensive test suites may be written to assure the integrity of the composed gateway schema, and can easily run using [continuous integration services](https://docs.github.com/en/free-pro-team@latest/actions).
 In fact, versioning subschemas _in your gateway app's repo_ allows CI to run tests using both your release candidate schemas and your actual gateway server code.